|

 use a simple and relatively effortless technique to 'fine tune' the leveling of

-My CT has
+My camper trailer has

 an outrigger leg each side at the rear and a jockey wheel at the front.
 Two